g8os/home/docs/tutorials/Boot_VM_in_ZeroOS_Rest_API.md

-* Add a Zero-OS resourcepool to your JumpScale 8.2 environment
+* Add a Zero-OS API server to your JumpScale 8.2 environment

   This script is based on the JumpScale 8.2 environment above: